 4. Avocados Aid In Weight Loss

 Rising obesity rates have made weight loss a common goal shared amongst the general population.
 Creating a well-rounded and healthy nutrition plan with foods such as avocados, can help aid in weight loss, by increasing satiety and reducing hunger when included with meals.
 Data from the National Health and Nutrition Examination Survey (NHANES) shows that people who eat avocados are 33% less likely to be overweight or obese and 32% less likely to have an elevated waist circumference compared to non-consumers, with total lower body weight, BMI, and better body composition.
-Despite the higher amount of fat content, studies show that you can eat a whole avocado per day, without derailing your weight loss efforts [R].
+Despite the higher amount of fat content, studies show that there are avocado weight loss benefits.
+That means you can eat a whole avocado per day, without derailing your weight loss efforts [R].

 5. Avocados Have A Ton Of Fiber